dandanthio/dbcasestudy/How-to/MySQL container via Docker and updated bat files.md

 (You will end up in the mySQL server as root@someAlphanumeric)

+(Congrats, you've started your first container on Docker with the help of .bat scripts from the trainers)

 ## Within BASH
 (you should see "root@someAlphanumeric" on the left)